-The DB interfaces always return a value of 0 on success.
+In addition to exceptions, the DB interfaces always return a value of 0 on success.
 If the operation does not succeed for any reason, the return value will be non-zero.

 If a system error occurred (for example, DB ran out of disk space, or permission to access a file was denied, or an illegal argument was specified to one of the interfaces), DB returns an errno value.
 All of the possible values of errno are greater than 0.